mui/material-ui/docs/pages/blog/material-ui-is-now-mui.md

-It's basically the same, to keep it familiar – we're keeping the geometrical shape, to resonate with the _building blocks_ idea of the components – however we're reducing the emphasis on the 3D perspective, stepping away from the notion of elevation that Material Design coined.
+It's basically the same, to keep it familiar – we're keeping the geometrical shape, to resonate with the _building blocks_ idea of the components – however, we're reducing the emphasis on the 3D perspective, stepping away from the notion of elevation that Material Design coined.

 <img loading="lazy" src="/static/blog/material-ui-is-now-mui/old-new.png" alt="" style="width: 612px; margin-bottom: 16px;" />